The title is a little scary, but it’s a question that many sufferers of the disease have on their minds but are too

 In addition to the cancer risks, people with this disease have a higher risk of developing numerous life-changing diseases or conditions.
 Such conditions include psoriasis, diabetes, arteriosclerosis, and even mental health issues such as depression.

 Although numerous research studies link higher mortality rates with Dupuytren’s, this data may be inconclusive.
-A number of doctors say that enough research has not been done on this specific disease to give reliable facts.
+Most doctors say that enough research has not been done on this specific disease to give reliable facts.